dataspike-io/MobileSDK-Flutter/README.md

 - **Slow image loading in Debug builds**
   In **Debug** configuration, image loading during the verification flow may take significantly longer than expected.
   For a smoother and more accurate verification experience, we recommend testing the flow using the **Release** build configuration.

+- **Target & Pod Configuration Recommendation**
+  To prevent simulator build failures and debugging conflicts, the verification SDK should be isolated at the target level.

+  The recommended setup is:
+  - Create a separate iOS target dedicated to verification.
+  - Create a corresponding scheme for that target.
+  - Add the verification Pod only to this new target.
+  - Do not include the main application target inside the verification Pod block.

+    Example:
+    ```bash
+    target 'MainApp' do
+    # Regular pods only
+    end

+    target 'MainAppVerification' do
+    pod 'DataSpikeMobileSDK'
+    end
+    ```

+  This ensures:
+  - The main Debug build (including simulator builds) remains stable.
+  - Device-only dependencies are not linked into unsupported configurations.
+  - CI pipelines and local development builds are not affected.

+  Release Mode Testing Requirement:
+  - Verification should always be tested on a real device using the Release build configuration of the dedicated verification target.

+  This guarantees:
+  - Accurate image processing performance
+  - Proper camera and ML execution timing
+  - Behavior consistent with production environments
+  - Testing verification in Debug mode or on simulators may lead to misleading performance characteristics and unreliable results.

 ---